Almost everything occurring in today’s world can only be described as ALL WRONG! Why, when things go wrong, do so few search for the cause?

 Man’s creative abilities, coupled with world tension, lust and greed, have led to the amassing of a sophisticated arsenal of superweapons.

 In the mid-1960s, a Norwegian statistician programmed a computer to count all of the wars through the 6,000 years of mankind’s history.
 The conclusion was that 14,531 wars had been fought.
 This was merely the number of known and recorded wars.
 How many more were not?
 And consider that this was several decades ago.
 Countless hundreds more—either between or within nations—have been fought since then.
-Of course, this does not count the endless stream of terrorist acts, such as suicide (homicide) bombings, commando raids, and other assaults—and now serial snipers—which occur in “undeclared” wars.
+Of course, this does not count the endless stream of terrorist acts, such as suicide (homicide) bombings, commando raids, and other assaults—and now serial snipers—which occur in so-called undeclared wars.

 Incredible new weapons technology has forever altered the face of war.
 “Smart” bombs, which are laser-guided to bring precision and efficiency to the art of killing, have replaced many types of “dumb” bombs.
 Military scientists have also developed cluster bombs, called “daisy cutters” because they cut down large numbers of human beings like a lawnmower cuts grass.
-Also, there are new bombs called “bunker busters” that can penetrate deep into the earth in pursuit of enemies hiding in caves, before detonating and killing the inhabitants.
+Also, there are new bombs called “bunker busters” that can penetrate deep into the Earth in pursuit of enemies hiding in caves, before detonating and killing the inhabitants.

 More and better precision-guided missiles are also continually appearing.
 But these are nothing compared to the defensive missiles, called “kill vehicles,” that are now reported to be “loitering” in outer space awaiting a signal to seek and destroy, regarding any nuclear launch that needs to be knocked out soon after missiles containing warheads have become airborne.

-Various highly sophisticated and incredibly lethal attack aircraft now exist—helicopters, jets, bombers, gunships—that have brought conventional warfare to a pinnacle of destructive capability never before known.
+Various highly sophisticated and incredibly lethal attack aircraft now exist—helicopters, jets, bombers, and gunships—that have brought conventional warfare to a pinnacle of destructive capability never before known.
 Large, precision, satellite-guided bombs have gigantic “kill zones” of more than a thousand yards.
 Then there is the so-called “MOAB,” or Massive Ordnance Air Blast bomb (also known in the military as the “Mother of All Bombs”) that is a conventional bomb, which creates almost the same blast effect as a small nuclear weapon.
 Of course, all of these kill and maim indiscriminately.
 So this can sometimes involve “friendly fire” casualties, in which one’s own troops are hit.
 This is generally considered to be “acceptable and necessary collateral damage.”

 Modern military thinkers and strategists are now forced to think and talk in terms of protection from, or utilization of, “weapons of mass destruction.”
 The killing capability of nuclear, chemical, and biological weapons and now radiological, or “dirty bombs,” are almost indescribably horrible.
-Yet these weapons are now apparently in the hands of unstable countries and regimes, which may not be fully capable of controlling their use or safeguarding their inventory.
+Yet these weapons are now apparently in the hands of unstable countries and regimes, that may not be fully capable of controlling their use or safeguarding their inventory.

 This is why the famous American General, Douglas MacArthur, declared, “Men since the beginning of time have sought peace…Military alliances, balances of power, leagues of nations, all in turn failed, leaving the only path to be by way of the crucible of war.
 The utter destructiveness of war now blocks out this alternative.
 We have had our last chance.